This document is an excerpt from the EUR-Lex website

-The Council, with the European Parliament, acts in a legislative and budgetary capacity.
-It is also the lead institution for decision-making on the common foreign and security policy (CFSP), and on the coordination of economic policies (intergovernmental approach), as well as being the holder of executive power, which it generally delegates to the Commission.
+The Council, together with the European Parliament, carries out legislative and budgetary functions.
+It is also the lead institution for decision-making on the common foreign and security policy (CFSP).
+Member States coordinate their economic policies within the Council.

 In most cases, the Council’s decisions, based on proposals from the Commission, are taken jointly with the European Parliament under the ordinary legislative procedure.
-Depending on the subject, the Council takes decisions by simple majority, qualified majority or unanimity, although qualified majority is more widely used (agriculture, single market, environment, transport, employment, health, etc.).
+Depending on the subject, the Council takes decisions by simple majority, qualified majority or unanimity.
+The qualified majority is the voting rule by default.

 According to the Treaties, some decisions are adopted not by the Council but by common agreement of the governments of the Member States, for instance the appointments of the Judges and Advocates-General to the Court of Justice of the European Union, or the setting of the seats of the institutions and agencies.
 Those decisions are generally adopted on the sidelines of the Council or Coreper meetings.
 They are not EU acts and therefore cannot be challenged before the Court of Justice of the European Union.